 You are encouraged to mobilize if able, take deep breaths and cough every hour to reduce the risk of acquiring pneumonia.
+Maintaining adequate nutrition and hydration is key.
 Cleaning your hands frequently as well as cleaning your teeth in the morning, after each meal and at bedtime, aids in reducing the risk.
 Together, we can help to reduce the risk of acquiring infection and pneumonia during your hospital stay.